millejoh/emacs-ipython-notebook/README.in.rst

    ..
 CI VERSION (see Makefile)
    and later.
 Pre-release versions will not work.

-   First try ``emacs -Q -f package-initialize --eval "(setq debug-on-error t)"`` and reproduce the bug.
+   First try ``emacs -Q -f package-initialize -f ein:dev-start-debug`` and reproduce the bug.
 The ``-Q`` skips any user configuration that might interfere with EIN.

    Then file an issue using ``M-x ein:dev-bug-report-template``.